isc-projects/isc-dnssec-guide/doc/introduction.rst

     #2.

-    Let's take a quick break here and look at what we've got so far... how could we trust this answer?
+    Let's take a quick break here and look at what we've got so far... how can our server trust this answer?
 If a clever attacker had taken over the ``isc.org`` name server(s), or course she would send matching keys and signatures.
 We need to ask someone else to have confidence that we are really talking to the real ``isc.org`` name server.
 This is a critical part of DNSSEC: at some point, the DNS administrators at ``isc.org`` uploaded some cryptographic information to its parent, ``.org``, maybe through a secure web form, maybe through an email exchange, or perhaps in person.
-No matter the case, at some point some verifiable information about the child (``isc.org``) was sent to the parent (``.org``) for safekeeping.
+In any event, at some point some verifiable information about the child (``isc.org``) was sent to the parent (``.org``) for safekeeping.